GRAINS-Wheat recoups from early weakness, corn gains on export demand

 Wheat prices have been extremely volatile during the three weeks since the Feb.
 24 invasion, as the market is heavily reliant on exports from both countries through the Black Sea.

-France's Strategie Grains said the war could remove from the world market in 2021/22 about 11 million tonnes of Black Sea wheat exports and some 12 million tonnes of corn exports.
+France's Strategie Grains said the war could remove about 11 million tonnes of Black Sea wheat exports and some 12 million tonnes of corn exports from the world market in 2021/22.

 CBOT wheat bounced back after a 7% drop on Wednesday.
 The most-active contract Wv1 has retreated from record highs set last week above $13 a bushel, but remains elevated as the conflict in Ukraine continues.